Written by Divinity Nutra, Updated on February 25, 2023

 - Oxidative Stress: This process may be most responsible for triggering cell damage.
 Higher levels of oxidation lead to more cell damage.
 This process plays a significant role in the development of many age-related diseases such as Alzheimer’s, Parkinson’s, diabetes, cancer, etc. It’s a natural process in all living organisms.

-There is a balance among antioxidants and free radicals to help maintain proper brain function.
+There is a balance between antioxidants and free radicals to help maintain proper brain function.
 If free radicals overwhelm the body, there will be adverse alternations to DNA, lipids, proteins, and an increased risk of chronic inflammatory diseases such as arthritis or ulcerative colitis and Crohn’s disease.

 Why Turmeric Curcumin?